Helene Fuld Health Trust National Institute for Evidence-based Practice in Nursing and Healthcare Hosts the First EBP Certification

 Healthcare professionals are experiencing increased levels of burnout and dissatisfaction with their jobs.
 Evidence-based practice is a strategy to assist healthcare providers in meeting the Quadruple Aim.
 The Quadruple Aim focuses on creating better outcomes for patients, improving the patient experience, lowering costs, and improving the overall clinician experience.

-Visit the Fuld Institute for EBP to learn more and apply for the EBP Certification program.
+Visit the Fuld National Institute for EBP to learn more and apply for the EBP Certification program.